zborges/ourflix-server/README.md

 ## Ourflix Server

-This is an React/Express project that allows users to create an account, see a list of movies and add them to their account.
+This is a MERN (MongoDB/Express/React/Node) project that allows users to create an account, see a list of movies and add them to their account.

 ## Motivation